rails/rails/guides/source/action_controller_advanced_topics.md

 ### Redirects Filtering

-Sometimes it's desirable to filter out from log files some sensitive locations your application is redirecting to.
+Sometimes it's desirable to filter out sensitive locations that your application is redirecting to.
 You can do that by using the `config.filter_redirect` configuration option:

 ```ruby
 config.filter_redirect << 's3.amazonaws.com'